KDE/documentation-develop-kde-org/content/docs/flatpak/publishing.md

 One way is to fork the repository, add your manifest (either via web interface or via git), and create a merge request (MR).
 This process is [very extensively described in the wiki](https://community.kde.org/Infrastructure/GitLab), and requires you to create an account over [Identity](https://identity.kde.org/) first.
 The MR will then undergo a straightforward review process before being added.

-If you are the application developer and want to take control of your flatpak package, you can instead host the JSON manifest in your application repository and make an MR to submit a fairly simple pointer file to the kdeapps repository instead, called a remoteapp.
+If you are the application developer and want to have more control over your flatpak package, you can instead host the JSON manifest in your application repository and make an MR to submit a fairly simple pointer file to the kdeapps repository instead, called a remoteapp.
 It consists of three lines:

 ```
 ID=org.kde.yourapphere